dropbox/pyannotate/README.md

 - It's best to do one file at a time, at least until you're comfortable with the tool.
 - The tool doesn't touch functions that already have an annotation.
+- The tool can generate either of:
-- The tool currently always generates type comments, i.e. Python 2 style annotations.
-(Python 3 style are a TO DO item.)
+  - type comments, i.e. Python 2 style annotations
+  - inline type annotations, i.e. Python 3 style annotations, using `--py3` in v1.0.7+

 Red tape
 ========